“A ship in harbor is safe, but that is not what ships are built for.” – John A. Shedd

 “The Greatest Travel Stories are LIVED… Not Told…” – Kb

 IT / TECHNOLOGY (COMMUNICATION):

-- Google Fi – Google Fi is an mobile virtual network operator (MVNO) telecommunications service by Google that provides telephone calls, SMS, and mobile broadband using cellular networks and Wi-Fi.
-Roam for the same price as home in 200+ countries and territories for a plan that starts at $20/month for unlimited calls and texts.
+- Google Fi – Google Fi is a mobile virtual network operator (MVNO) telecommunications service by Google that provides telephone calls, SMS, and mobile broadband using cellular networks and Wi-Fi.
+Roam for the same price as the home in 200+ countries and territories for a plan that starts at $20/month for unlimited calls and texts.

 - In case of emergencies, scan & backup with email and/or memory cards important documents: Passports, Passport photos, Visas, Credit cards (both sides), Vaccination records, and Driver’s license.

 - Google Sheets – Spreadsheet: I like to plan things out day by day.

 - Skype (app) – Free calls and cheap calls to phones – Make internet calls for free with Skype.
 Call friends and family on any phone with Pay As You Go and Pay Monthly subscriptions.